Google Shopping Feed

 • Wrong use of capitalization

-• Incorrect GTIN or MPN or added to the wrong attributes.
+• Incorrect GTIN or added to the wrong attributes.